 Examination Policy: Examination dates are given on the schedule and will not be changed.
-Make-up for the exams will not be given for any circumstance.
 Excused absences will be given only to students who miss an hour exam under the conditions listed below.
 The final exam cannot be excused - it must be completed to pass the course.
 For all exams you must show a photo identification card.